peake100/pears-go/README.md

 )

 func main() {
-	manager := pears.NewRoutineManager(
+	group := pears.NewGroup(
-		context.Background(), // this context will be used as the parent to all
+		context.Background(), // this context will be used as the parent to al
 		// operation contexts

-		true, //abortOnError - this will cause any operation
-		// error to cancel all other operations.

-		pears.BatchMatchFirst, // the returned BatchErrors will unwrap to the first
-		// error returned fom an operation.
 	)

 	for i := 0; i < 10; i++ {